 Also included among the General Projects are activities focused particularly on the marvelous non-human creatures who make their homes in the NE North American Forestlands.
-These were often designed for programs at Environmental Education and Nature Centers while I was working in such settings (especially during the summers) over the course of nearly thirty years.
+These activities were often designed to complement programs at Environmental Education and Nature Centers.
+(I worked in such settings, especially during the summers, over a span of nearly thirty years.)
 These activities can serve as useful resources not only for environmental educators, but for teachers in schools and After School programs, leaders of Scout troops, Homeschool families, and families in general.

 For convenience and perspective, the static side menu on this page can also be used to access the website’s materials on Native American Culture in the Northeastern Woodlands during the Contact Period (around CE 1500 – 1600).
-Additionally, you’ll find two other sections related to workshops that I’ve presented in 2019.
+Additionally, you’ll find two other sections related to workshops that I’ve presented in 2019 and 2020.
 One is a a Patterns and Steam Workshop (including extensive samples of student work inspired by Andy Goldsworthy’s wondrous oeuvre).
 Projects from this workshop can definitely bolster STEM content in an elementary visual arts curriculum.
-The other features updated versions of Traditional Games.
-The supporting materials for this workshop describe both these games and some lively examples of creative dramatics.
-These can enhance learning about the many beings and processes that characterize this bioregion.
-(As you might expect, many of these activities can be readily adapted for other biomes as well.)
+The other section features adaptations of Traditional Games.
+The supporting materials for these particular workshops describe the games, and include some lively examples of creative dramatics.
+In late 2020, I added the typeset draft of this collection of games and activities about the Northeast Forestlands.
+The projects in question can enhance learning about the many living beings and processes that characterize this bioregion.
+(As you might expect, many of these activities can be readily adjusted to suit other biomes as well.)

 As well as adding new materials to this site, I’m also doing quite a bit of revising and restructuring at this time.
 I welcome your recommendations and comments!